kathesch/Personal-Website-Julia/project_showcase.md

 # Gallery

+These are a few visualizations from various projects I've done since Janurary 2020 with my most recent projects at the top.

+## Finite difference solver for the Navier-Stokes equation

+\mtt{/assets/flowcrop2.gif}{A coupled flow for the incompressible, viscous navier-stokes equation.
+You can view the code for this project <a href="[url](https://github.com/kathesch/FiniteDifferenceFlowDemo.jl)">on my github</a>}.

-## Fast poisson solver using Euler-Poisson-Darboux Equation
+## Fast poisson solver using the Euler-Poisson-Darboux Equation

-\mtt{/assets/plot_676.gif}{Figure 1: Comparison of EPD Eq. with a explict solver of the heat eq.
-Closely related to the gossip problem in computer science.}

-## Ray tracer

-\mtt{/assets/renderbest.png}{Figure 1: Ray tracer implemented in Julia using Peter Shirley’s book, "Ray Tracing in One Weekend".}
+\mtt{/assets/plot_676.gif}{We can see the Euler-Poisson-Darboux (EPD) equation is able to find the "steady state" faster than the heat equation.
+Closely related to <a href="[url](https://en.wikipedia.org/wiki/Gossip_protocol)">gossip problem</a>} in computer science or more generally solving elliptic PDEs numerically quickly.}

 ## Ellipsoidal Earth with trajectory animation

-\mtt{/assets/earth_spin (1).gif}{Figure 1: Trajectory of a rocket from GPS time series data projected accurately onto as WSG84 model of the Earth.}
+\mtt{/assets/earth_spin (1).gif}{Trajectory of a rocket from GPS time series data projected accurately onto as WSG84 model of the Earth.}

 ## Interactive stress-strain curve